 If parents/carers have any queries or concerns in relation to online safety, these should be raised in the first instance with the assistant headteacher responsible for IT and/or the DSL.

-Concerns or queries about this policy can be raised with any member of staff or the assistant headteacher responsible for IT.
+Concerns or queries about this policy can be raised with any member of staff or the Head of School.

 4. Cyber-bullying

 Definition